john-ivan/coding-challenges/react-test-1/README.md

 ### PART V - Drag and Drop

   11. When a user clicks on the favorite count, route to a page that displays all the favorite cards, miniaturized using css.
 Add a back button to go back to the main list.
-  12. Add drag-and-drop functionality in order to sort the favorites in order.
-Display the order on above the card.
+  12. Add drag-and-drop functionality using [react-sortable-hoc](https://www.npmjs.com/package/react-sortable-hoc) in order to sort the favorites.
+Display the order above the card.
 Save the order to the `http://localhost:3008/peoplefavorites` endpoint in order to persist it and load the saved favorite order from the server.
   13. Update your code so that when a new card is favorited or unfavorited, that change is persisted to the server.
 New, unsorted favorites should be added to the end of the favorite list in order of when they were favorited (unless changed by sorting).

+  // Create a favorites a component
+  // create a route to the favorites component using react router
+  // Add OnClick to div that renders all the favorited cards
+  // miniaturized using css and a back button to go back to the main list

 # May the force be with you.